pakoito/wargames/small-tricks/README.md

 ### Play for Fun

 This game is played to have fun.
-Don't be that guy.
+Don't be that person.

 ## Games, Rounds and Turns